Updated: October 26, 2020

 For those seeking information, we request that they not call the Emergency Department, since it takes resources away from treating our patients.
 For frequently asked questions about coronavirus, you can call this hotline: (219) 879-8511, prompt #8.
 This is not a medical screening hotline, it’s general information only.
 A free online COVID-19 risk assessment tool is also available at franciscanhealth.org/covidaware.

-All visitation will be suspended throughout Franciscan Health hospitals unless listed in the following exceptions for healthy visitors:
+All visitation continues to be suspended throughout Franciscan Health hospitals unless listed in the following exceptions for healthy visitors: View Current Visitor Restrictions.

 Other changes for visitors include the suspension of valet parking until further notice.
 Public Mass in the hospital's chapel will be suspended, though Mass continues to be offered to patients via video in their rooms.
 The Dunes Café is closed to the general public.
 However, packaged grab-and-go meals are offered for sale to patient visitors.